4zv4l/4zv4l.github.io/about.md

 I am 4zv4l, currently working as pentester and malware analyst in Hong Kong.

-I specifically like coding low level software and anything related to security.
+I like coding low level software and anything related to security.
 I also enjoy reverse engineering and bug bounty.
 I am more a Linux person but can also administrate Windows infra.